-As in the base case, both the F class at Palo Seco and Costa Sur are found economic to be in place in 2025.
+As in the base case, both the F-Class at Palo Seco and Costa Sur are found economic to be in place in 2025.
 Under this sensitivity, the simulation favors the development of 393 MW of additional gas-fired peakers (90% more), in addition to a medium CCGT at Yabucoa.
-The medium CCGT is developed, instead of a large CCGT at Mayaguez.
-Solar and battery storage installations are similar to the base case (see Exhibit 8-3 S4S2S5B).
+The medium CCGT is developed, instead of a large CCGT at Mayagüez .
+Solar and battery storage installations are similar to the base case (see Exhibit 8-6 S4S2S5B).

-Under a high gas price scenario, EcoEléctrica stays online through the study period.
-Both of Aguirre CCs are retired as well as both of San Juan converted units, the last which get retired in 2036.
-AES is scheduled to be retired in 2027 but if it would not under a high gas price scenario, the economics will be more robust.
+Under a high gas price Scenario, EcoEléctrica stays online through the study period.
+Both of Aguirre CCs are retired as well as both of San Juan converted units, the last of which retires in 2036.
+AES is scheduled to be retired in 2027 but if it would not under a high gas price Scenario, the economics will be more robust.

-Overall portfolio costs are \$1 billion higher under a high gas price scenario at \$15.8 billion over the study period (at present value).
+Overall portfolio costs are \$1 billion higher under a high gas price Scenario at \$16.2 billion over the study period (at present value).
 The increase is driven by higher fuel costs, the continuation of EcoEléctrica and capital payments with the development of more peakers.
 The risk to the portfolio from higher gas prices is significant.